 Challenge 2: The need to optimise efficiencies

-The FM industry is built on people and much as roboticization is heralded as bringing in a new era of automation, it will be a long time before robots replace the front-line human interface.
+The Facilities Management industry is built on people and much as roboticization is heralded as bringing in a new era of automation, it will be a long time before robots replace the front-line human interface.

 An example of this is our recent trip to the ASIS 2017 security conference where we spoke with the largest provider of security robots in the world.
 The current addressable market is limited to just several hundred robots and whilst the technology is undoubtedly valuable, the inability of robots to cope with large crowd situations, be nimble, or deal with behavioural ambiguity demonstrates that for now, we need to seek efficiency in process automation rather than replacing people.

-A sound FM management solution will deliver clear, granular instructions that ensure that front line individuals are:
+A sound Facilities Management solution will deliver clear, granular instructions that ensure that front line individuals are:

 - Assigned to a task that is best matched to their skill set